You have finally come out of the closet.

 In general I will attend religious rituals, ceremonies as long as I am not required to participate in the ritual or ceremony.
 In the case of my granddaughters baptism I attended the ritual to support my son and daughter-in-law.

 Christians believe that Christmas is a high holy day, the birth of their savior Jesus Christ.
 The unbeliever doesn’t believe the Christmas story.
 They likely know that Jesus wasn’t born on December 25th and no doubt they have read about the similarities between the Christian religion and other pagan religions.
-(I consider all religions pagan)

 Easter is very similar to Christmas.
-Easter celebrates the the resurrection of Jesus from the dead.
+Easter celebrates the resurrection of Jesus from the dead.
 Easter is THE day in the Christian Church.
 As a pastor I often said that a lot of people are like a flower that blooms twice a year, at Christmas and Easter.
 The unbeliever likely knows the history behind the church co-opting the Easter holiday from the pagans.
-The unbeliever probably doesn’t believe in the supernatural and they likely consider Christ’s resurrection, along with the virgin birth and the miracles Jesus did, as nothing more than superstitions.
+The unbeliever probably doesn’t believe in the supernatural and they likely consider Christ’s resurrection, along with the virgin birth and the miracles he did, as nothing more than superstitions.

 When I first left the Christian faith I did not want anything religious uttered in my home.
 “Keep that shit to yourself” was my approach.
 Over time I realized I was being unfair to family members who were religious.
 Life is not all about me.

-Once again, as long as I am not put in a position that requires me to participate in a ritual or affirm religious dogma I am indifferent to those who want to do differently.
-Several years ago one family member wanted us to go around the dinner table and say what we were thankful for. (the implication is thankful to GOD for) I asked that it not be done because it put everyone on the spot to come up with something they are thankful to God for.
+Once again, as long as I am not put in a position that requires me to participate in a ritual or affirm religious dogma, I am indifferent to those who want to do differently.
+Several years ago, one family member wanted us to go around the dinner table and say what we were thankful for. (the implication is thankful to GOD for) I asked that it not be done because it put everyone on the spot to come up with something they are thankful to God for.
 Needless to say the meal was quite tense.
 I was thankful when the meal was over.

-Sometimes couples have to decide that religious discussions (and often political) are off limits.
+Sometimes, couples have to decide that religious discussions (and often political) are off-limits.
 This is not ideal because of the many areas of life religion touches, but, for the sake of the marriage, it might be better not to discuss issues relating to the believing/unbelieving divide.
 This requires both partners to compartmentalize their lives.

 Neither partner should demand or force the other to participate in things that violate their conscience.
-Share the 90% of life you have in common with each other and realize that many people would love to be 90% compatible with their partner. ( 2 out of 3 ain’t bad)
+Share the 90% of life you have in common with each other and realize that many people would love to be 90% compatible with their partner.

 I could focus on the one thing Polly and I can not talk about OR I can focus on the wonderful, open, loving marriage we have 99% of the time.
 It is easy to become fixated on the 1% and totally miss the wonderful 99% you share with your partner.

 Above all, talk to each other.
 Be open and honest with each other.
-Be passionate without resorting to temperamental outbursts and ill advised pronouncements.
+Be passionate without resorting to temperamental outbursts and ill-advised pronouncements.
 For those of us who have been married a long time, consider the investment you have made in your marriage over the years.
 When someone suddenly professes faith in Christ or professes they no longer believe in God it can cause turmoil in the best of marriages.
 Move slowly and carefully.
-Consider the other person, the person you love and the person you have spent a lifetime with, facing everything life can throw your way.
+Consider the other person, the person you love, the person you have spent a lifetime with, facing everything life can throw your way.
 Facing this latest battle will not be easy but most likely you can face it together and find a way to live in peace with each other, leaving thoughts about eternity to that day when we all will know whether or not our beliefs were right.